-In other words, to avoid wasting your time and money, it's helpful to know whether the workshop facilitator has related training in what you seek, writes sex therapist Joe Kort, Ph.D., LMSW for Psychology Today.
-For example, certifications by American Association of Sex Educators, Counselors and Therapists (AASECT) or Modern Sex Therapy Institutes is a good start, writes Kort.
+To avoid wasting your time and money, it's helpful to know whether the workshop facilitator has related training in what you seek, writes sex therapist Joe Kort, Ph.D., LMSW for Psychology Today.
+For example, certifications by the American Association of Sex Educators, Counselors and Therapists (AASECT) or Modern Sex Therapy Institutes is a good start, writes Kort.

-On the other hand, according to Stacy Rybchin, Certified Sexual Health Resource, Sexual Health and Wellness Educator, and the founder and CEO of My Secret Soiree and My Secret Luxury; a resource for pleasure-based sexual health and wellness education and discreet body-safe premium adult products, be wary of free workshops.
-"If the workshop is free, you usually get what you pay for: A teacher who knows very little where their main goal is to sell you product or services," Rybchin says.
+On the other hand, Stacy Rybchin, Certified Sexual Health Resource, and Sexual Health and Wellness Educator, says to be wary of free workshops.
+"If the workshop is free, you usually get what you pay for: A teacher who knows very little where their main goal is to sell you product or services," says Rybchin, who is also the founder and CEO of My Secret Soiree and My Secret Luxury, a resource for pleasure-based sexual health and wellness education, and discreet body-safe premium adult products.
 Angela Watson, a sex therapist and blogger at Doctor Climax, agrees.
 Relying on "too many products or just products from one specific brand means you might be going to a dressed-up sales presentation as opposed to a legitimate workshop," Watson says.

 Just like you'd want a certified fitness professional leading your high intensity interval training (HIIT) class, or a certified nutritionist doling out healthy eating advice, attending a sex workshop by a trained and certified expert means the information provided is safe and personalized.